SAP-samples/teched2022-DA261/exercises/business_app_studio/ex4/README.md

 ## Summary

-You have now have a better understanding of some of the HDI concepts.
+You have now further explored the schemas and some of the objects in an HDI container.

 In the next set of exercises, we will focus on functionality within the SAP HANA database explorer.